konkinit/intent_classification/README.md

 ## Architecture of used models

-We design 4 models based on the below encoder-decoder architecture.
+We design 4 models based on the below encoder-decoder architecture as shown below where $\mathcal{T}$ and $\mathcal{D}$ are respectively an encoder and a decoder.
 Typically an encoder is a transformer in our case a BERT or XLNet model and a decoder a neural network which can be a plain MLP or a GRU.

 ![archi_plot](./figs/archi.png)

 ## Experimental results